ankigupt0000/solution-to-ahh/Lavel2/h264/readme.md

 After breaking the file into frames (through python), I tried to reassemble the frames in sequential 1,2,3,4 order and crated four files which were having random feed from all the videos.

 Now it was necessary to identify which feed is for which video.
-I wrote every frame in single file but it didn't work well.
+I wrote one frame in one file but it didn't work well.
 Can't open single frame in VLC media player.

 Then to know information about frames, I searched a lot and got that ffprobe provide information about each frame in a video with following command: